 Alternating Days: In order to limit the number of individuals and interactions among those on campus, departments should schedule partial staffing on alternating days.
 Such schedules will help enable physical distancing, especially in areas with large common workspaces.

 Staggered Reporting/Departing: Supervisors should stagger reporting, meal, break, and departure times to reduce traffic in common areas and meet physical-distancing requirements.
-See Building Access and Circulation for further details.

 Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place or after blowing your nose, coughing, sneezing, or touching your face.
 If soap and water are not readily available, use alcohol-based hand sanitizers with greater than 60% ethanol or 70% isopropanol; over all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.